uktrade/pg-sync-roles/README.md

 ### Avoiding usage of intermediate roles for some cases

-For table SELECT and schema USAGE, the grant types support a `direct=True` mode that avoids the intermediate roles.
+For table SELECT, schema USAGE, and schema CREATE, the grant types support a `direct=True` mode that avoids the intermediate roles.
 This is because we had a system where for users with high numbers of intermediate roles, two to three thousand, "sometimes" it would take > 90 seconds to initiate a connection to the database, while users with low numbers of roles would consistently connect almost instantly.

 The reasons for this was never discovered, and exactly what "sometimes" was never pinned down — although calling CREATE ROLE seemed to be highly corrolated with subsequent slow connection times.
 However, since this setup had thousands of roles and _millions_ of rows in `pg_auth_members`, it felt like a situation that PostgreSQL was not designed for.
 By judicious use of `direct=True`, we could reduce the amount of role memberships for users by 1-2 orders of magnitude.